machinaut/susurrus/README.md

 gsutil -m rsync -r /my/audio/files/ gs://my-bucket/voice-memos/
 ```

-I needed to create a storage account JSON key, and then upload it to the instance in order to access the bucket.
+I needed to create a storage account with read/write access and a [storage account JSON key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-gcloud), and then upload it to the instance in order to access the bucket.

 ## Thinking about the design